 The brown or grey widow spider (Latrodectus geometricus) carries a similar neurotoxin as the black widow but delivers less toxin.
 While painful, their bites affect only the immediate area and are less dangerous to humans.

 Brown widow spiders are smaller and paler than black widows.
-Like others in the species, they have an hourglass-shaped marking on their abdomen.
-However, the markings in these species are a vivid orange or yellow.
+Like others in the species, they have an hourglass-shaped marking on their abdomen, which are vivid orange or yellow.
 Unlike its relatives, the brown widow spider has a black-and-white geometric pattern on its abdomen’s dorsal side.

 Brown widow spiders are found all over the continental US and Hawaii.
 Recent indications of this species overtaking black widow spiders in specific locales, including Southern California, are good news for humans since they pose less danger.